Geometric adjustments

 Save a 16-bit TIFF

-While raw files are high-quality images, they are not the best format to apply additional edits.
-Instead, you should try making a 16-bit TIFF file.
-This robust format ensures greater color and tone flexibility for additional edits.
+While raw files are high-quality images, they are not the best format for additional edits.
+Instead, it would be best if you tried making a 16-bit TIFF file.
+This robust format ensures greater color and tone flexibility for further edits.

 Post your comment on this topic.